SAP-samples/business-network-spatial-service-samples/GUIDE.md

     import MapboxRenderer from "./mapbox-renderer";

     (() => {
+        // instantiate the NSC Client object.
+2 parameters are required:
+        // first: the custom map renderer object
-        return new nsc.Client(new MapBoxRenderer, "container");
+        // second: the element ID of the container in index.html return new nsc.Client(new MapboxRenderer, "container");
     })();
     ```

-    > **NOTE**: index.js serves as the entry point for the app and we use this to instantiate the NSC Client including the custom map renderer implementation.
+    > NOTE: index.js serves as the entry point for the app and we use this to instantiate the NSC Client including the custom map renderer implementation.

 # Step 4: Create custom map renderer